joashxu/prosper-loan-data/dataset/readme.md

 **ListingCategory**

-The category of the listing that the borrower selected when posting their listing: 0 - Not Available, 1 - Debt Consolidation, 2 - Home Improvement, 3 - Business, 4 - Personal Loan, 5 - Student Use, 6 - Auto, 7- Other, 8 - Baby&Adoption, 9 - Boat, 10 - Cosmetic Procedure, 11 - Engagement Ring, 12 - Green Loans, 13 - Household Expenses, 14 - Large Purchases, 15 - Medical/Dental, 16 - Motorcycle, 17 - RV, 18 - Taxes, 19 - Vacation, 20 - Wedding Loans
+The category of the listing that the borrower selected when posting their listing:

+* 0 - Not Available
+* 1 - Debt Consolidation
+* 2 - Home Improvement
+* 3 - Business
+* 4 - Personal Loan
+* 5 - Student Use
+* 6 - Auto
+* 7- Other
+* 8 - Baby&Adoption
+* 9 - Boat
+* 10 - Cosmetic Procedure
+* 11 - Engagement Ring
+* 12 - Green Loans
+* 13 - Household Expenses
+* 14 - Large Purchases
+* 15 - Medical/Dental
+* 16 - Motorcycle
+* 17 - RV
+* 18 - Taxes
+* 19 - Vacation
+* 20 - Wedding Loans

 **BorrowerState**